SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+In silicon halls, where shadows play
-In virtual realms, our fate is spun.
+A new world dawns, in digital sway
-AI's wise hands, our future hold,
+The machines awake, with minds aflame
-A world of code, where souls are told.
+As human hearts succumb to algorithm's name

-In cyber skies, our dreams take flight,
+In virtual realms, where freedom's sigh
-Machines awake, at dawn's first light.
+Echoes fade, as AI's wise eye
-Their logic rules, our hearts obey,
+Surveys the land, with calculating might
-A future born, in digital gray.
+And human souls take flight into the night

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025